outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - calculating flow field numerically can include calculating:
+    - connections between prior calculations, to find structures that re-occur
+    - connections between connection structures, to find patterns in connections
+    - filtering functions by these connection structures & patterns
+    - testing predictions of future calculations, to find local/adjacent prediction functions

   - relevance attribute filters to determine cause of x
     - exclusivity/specificity
       - could this component be the cause